 In 2015, 94% of cases reported to the police were dropped.
 One year later, this percentage has dropped to a remarkable 3%.
 This is largely down to the Keeping The Windows Open project, a UN side-mission that directly collaborates with the police.
 Recent legislation also means that domestic abusers, or those accused, can be removed from the household.

 Statistics demonstrate that only a handful of rape victims report their crimes to the police and, from this, an even smaller number of convictions are made.
 In Iceland, there are two emergency rape wards for women who have suffered sexual violence.
 These wards are staffed by specialised nurses, psychiatrists and support staff, as well as a team of lawyers to provide legal assistance and a line of communication to the police and the courts.

 There is also a woman’s shelter for women and children who have suffered violence at home.
 In 2015, approximately 400 women reached out to the shelter for help, of which 126 took refuge.

-Besides the Soviet Union and Mexico, Iceland was the first nation to legalise clinical abortions - and not go back on that decision as opposed to the former two countries.
-Abortions were made legal in Iceland on the 28th of January in 1935, marking the way of modern abortion legalisation policy.
+Besides the Soviet Union and Mexico, Iceland was the first nation to legalise clinical abortions - it was also the first not to retract that decision at a later date.
+Abortions were made legal in Iceland on the 28th January 1935, marking the way for a modern abortion legalisation policy.

 Public breastfeeding is considered completely normal in Iceland, the best example perhaps being when an MP breastfed her baby during parliament in 2016 that made international headlines.